taylorlapeyre/nav/README.md

 You may notice that you can use named url parameters.
 These are merged directly into the `:params` key in your request map.

-Finally, to create your handler, simply pass the route map into the provided function `route` and use it in your application.
+Finally, to create your handler, simply pass the route map into the provided function `combine-routes` and use it in your application.

 ``` clojure
 (ns myapp.core